OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 After you've saved the connection, close the management window and click the refresh button next to the Manage link.
 You should now be able to choose the connection.

-# Package your Application and Push to Octopus
+# Package your Application and Push to Octopus {#UsetheTeamFoundationBuildCustomTask-PackageyourApplicationandPushtoOctopus}

 To integrate with Octopus Deploy, an application must be packaged into either a NuGet or Zip package, and pushed to Octopus Deploy (or any NuGet repository).